<#INCLUDE filename="include_head.html"> <#INCLUDE filename="include_header.html"> <#INCLUDE filename="include_menu.html" restriction="IsValidSession">

 Through the site https://requests.newberry.org, readers will be able to:

-Will everyone need to use Aeon?
+Does everyone need to use Aeon?

 Why is it beneficial to use Aeon?
 How will Aeon help make research at the Newberry easier?

-Readers will also be able to see historical requests through their account, put requests in a "wish list" queue, and write notes related to each request for either library staff or for their own work.
+Readers can also see historical requests through their account, save placed requests for later, and write notes related to each request for either library staff or for their own personal use.

 Aeon also allows readers to submit photoduplication orders.
-The status of those orders can also be tracked through the Aeon account.
+The status of those orders can be tracked through the Aeon account.

-Will researchers still receive personalized attention?
+Do researchers still receive personalized attention?

 What if I forget my password?